Nexmo/nexmo-developer/_documentation/redact/overview.md

 # Overview

-As part of our General Data Protection Regulation (GDPR) program, Nexmo provide an API that allows you to manage personally identifiable information within the Nexmo platform.
+To facilitate our customers' privacy compliance efforts, Nexmo provide an API that allows you to manage personal data within the Nexmo platform.
 The Redact API allows you to redact information on demand, providing a solution for your own compliance needs.

 ### Right to erasure requests

-Under GDPR (and other privacy regulatory environments), a person may ask you to remove any data being held about them.
+Under GDPR (and other privacy laws and regulations), a person may ask you to remove any data being held about them.
 This could typically happen when someone terminates their relationship with a vendor, e.g. the user of a dating app no longer needs the service, and asks the dating app vendor to delete their account and all the information it holds about them.

 ## Contents